 Group-term Life Insurance Annual Taxable Income: $3 X 12 = $36.00

-Now, let’s find Charlotte’s yearly cost.
-Multiply her premium of $0.43 by 50.
+Now, let’s find Charlotte’s taxable income.
+Multiply her premium ($0.43) by 50 (her amount of coverage divided by $1,000).
 Then, multiply by 12 to find the annual amount.

-Group-term Life Insurance Monthly Taxable Income $0.43 X 50 = $21.50
+Group-term Life Insurance Monthly Taxable Income: $0.43 X 50 = $21.50

 Group-term Life Insurance Yearly Taxable Income: $21.50 X 12 = $258.00

-This is not intended as legal advice; for more information, please click here.
+This has been updated from its original publication date of December 15, 2017.This is not intended as legal advice; for more information, please click here.